Grants

 Reconciliation

 Projects commit to advancing a Reconciliation economy, drawing on Indigenous models that emphasize equitable wealth and resource sharing.
-Projects foster collaborative relationships with both Indigenous and non-Indigenous communities, incorporate traditional knowledge and honour mutual contributions to environmental stewardship, ensuring a sustainable future for both current and future generations.
+Projects foster collaborative relationships with both Indigenous and non-Indigenous communities, incorporate traditional knowledge and ensure a sustainable future for both current and future generations.

 How to get started